 Did you know that taking a different flight may save you money on your rental car?
 It can, because of the way car rental companies figure out your final bill.
-Unlike other reservations, like hotels, your car rental is calculated using a 24 hour clock.
+Unlike other reservations, such as hotels, your car rental is calculated using a 24-hour clock.
 Here’s how that can make a big difference in the price of your rental.

 You are going to land from your early morning flight at 10AM.
-Depending on the airport, figure it will take at least 30 minutes or more to get to the rental car area.
-Hopefully you’ve already signed up for the rental car program ahead of time, so you can skip the line.
+Depending on the airport, figure it’ll take at least 30 minutes or more to get to the rental car area.
+Hopefully, you’ve already signed up for the rental car program ahead of time, so you can skip the line.
 The paperwork will say the time you rented the car, either from the counter or when you left the lot.

 How to use this to your advantage

 You can take advantage of this is by strategically planning your flights.
 Try to schedule your flight home around the same time or within 2 hours after your arrival time.
 This will allow you to get to the car rental area when arriving as well as budget in how early you have to arrive before your flight home.
 Hopefully, you have TSA Pre✓® and don’t have to plan for a long wait at the security checkpoint.
 By planning your flight times, you can save a full day of car rental fees.

 If needed, you can also plan to arrive at the airport a little early to return the car by a certain time.
 You can spend some time in an airport lounge, get a meal before your flight or just sit in the Starbucks and people watch.